 Insulin is formed initially as a single polypeptide chain of 81–86 amino acid residues.
 This prohormone (proinsulin) contains the A and B chains of the insulin molecule, plus a connecting peptide.
 Proinsulin is converted enzymatically to insulin before storage in membrane-limited secretory granules.

 The major physiologic stimulus for the release of insulin from β cells is an increase in the concentration of glucose in the extracellular fluid.
 Specific glucoreceptors that bind with glucose exist on the plasma membrane of β cells.
 An appropriate level of extracellular calcium is required for insulin secretion.
-In certain hypocalcemic disorders (eg, parturient hypocalcemia in cows), insulin secretion may be inhibited due to the low extracellular fluid -calcium concentration, resulting in hyperglycemia.
 Other sugars (fructose, mannose, ribose), amino acids (leucine, arginine), hormones (glucagon, secretin), drugs (sulfonylurea, theophylline), short-chain fatty acids, and ketone bodies may also stimulate insulin secretion under certain conditions.
 Pancreatic β cells are able to respond to a specific physiologic stimulus with release of stored hormone in a modulated fashion, rather than releasing all of the stored hormone at once.

 Glucagon is secreted in response to a reduction in blood glucose.
 It promotes mobilization of stores of energy-yielding nutrients by increasing glycogenolysis, gluconeogenesis, and lipolysis.
 At physiologic concentrations, glucagon increases both hepatic glycogenolysis and gluconeogenesis, thereby increasing blood glucose.